 £5.94 ($7.99, $AU11.09)

 Got a posh camera to go with your posh phone?
 Get a load of you.
-If so, you may as well blow a further bit of cash on this, a beta but still fully functional method of controlling a Canon EOS camera from an Android device.
+If so, you may as well blow a further bit of cash on the DSLR Controller, a beta but still fully functional method of controlling a Canon EOS camera from an Android device.
 It allows masses of options to be configured remotely, altering the focus and accessing image previews, plus control of the aperture, ISO and pretty much everything Canon sticks in its high-end cameras.